LoganCarter08/Open_CAN_Bus_Hub/README.md

 **Q. Can I sell these?**

 A. I put this project under an MIT license.
 You are free to sell them if you would like.
-I would just ask that you reference back to this project so it can help people who are looking for a DIY solution.
+I just ask that you add a reference back to this project so it can help people who are looking for a DIY solution.

 **Q. What if I don't have a 3D printer?**